natalieagus/50005/docs/Problem Set/02-os-services-design-structure.md

 2. Identify whether commands such as ls and rm are system calls or system programs.
 Provide reasoning to support your identification.
 3. Describe clearly why built-in shell commands (like `cd`) behave differently from external system programs (like `ls`, `rm`) within a custom shell.

+{:.highlight}
-**Hints**:
+> **Hints**:
-* Recall what you've learned about **how user programs access OS services**.
+> * Recall what you've learned about **how user programs access OS services**.
 Are system calls directly executable commands from the terminal, or are they something lower-level?
-* Think about where commands like `ls` or `rm` are located and how your shell executes them.
+> * Think about where commands like `ls` or `rm` are located and how your shell executes them.
 Do these commands directly interact with kernel space, or do they rely on something else?
 Refer to Command Line Lab for clues.
-* Consider how built-in commands are executed within the shell compared to how external programs are launched and executed.
+> * Consider how built-in commands are executed within the shell compared to how external programs are launched and executed.
 What is fundamentally different in their implementation within a shell?

 <div cursor="pointer" class="collapsible">Show Answer</div><div class="content_answer"><p>
 System calls are <span class="orange-bold">programming interfaces</span> provided by the operating system kernel that allow user-level programs to request low-level OS services, such as file I/O operations, memory allocation, or process management.
 They represent controlled entry points into kernel space, typically invoked indirectly via programming APIs (e.g., `write()`, `open()` in POSIX).
 In contrast, system programs are user-level utility programs provided by the operating system to perform common tasks, such as managing files or processes, and running in user mode.
 Examples of system calls include `open()`, `read()`, and `write()`, while examples of system programs are terminal commands like `ls`, `rm`, and `mkdir`.
 <br><br>